aaceves/hector_quadrotor/README.md

 ## Instalation

-The process to install Hector-quadrotor is the following;
+The process to install hector-quadrotor is the following;
 ```
 mkdir ~/hector_ws
 cd ~/hector_ws